Codecademy/docs/content/html/concepts/favicon/favicon.md

 ---
 Title: 'Favicon'
-Description: 'A favicon is an icon that is displayed in the address bar for a browser and tab title for a website.`
+Description: 'A favicon is an icon that is displayed in the address bar for a browser and tab title for a website.'
 Subjects:
   - 'Web Development'
   - 'Web Design'